scummvm/scummvm/doc/docportal/advanced_options/audio.rst

 - C64 Audio: emulates the sound chip `(Sound Interface Device) <https://theconversation.com/the-sound-of-sid-35-years-of-chiptunes-influence-on-electronic-music-74935>`_ in the Commodore 64 computer.
 The SID was a three-voice synthesizer module, with a fourth voice for sampled drums or speech.

 - Amiga Audio: emulates the Amiga audio chip, `Paula <https://en.wikipedia.org/wiki/Original_Chip_Set#Audio>`_, which had four 8-bit PCM sound channels.
-- FM-Towns Audio: emulates the audio of the `FM Towns PC <https://en.wikipedia.org/wiki/FM_Towns#Sound`_>.
+- FM-Towns Audio: emulates the audio of the `FM Towns PC  <https://en.wikipedia.org/wiki/FM_Towns#Sound>`_>.
 Games on FM Towns computers often used audio CD standard tracks.
 The soundchips were capable of eight PCM voices and six FM channels.
 - PC-98 Audio: emulates the audio of the NEC PC-9801 computers.
 - SegaCD Audio: emulates the audio of the Sega CD add-on for the Sega Genesis/32x.

-To find which emulation is compatible with the game you're playing, have a look at the manual that comes with the game.
+To find out which emulation is compatible with the game you're playing, have a look at the manual that comes with the game.

 General audio settings overview